-- Processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the School - Processing is necessary for the performance of a contract to which the data subject is party, or in order to take steps at the request of the data subject prior to entering into a contract - Processing is necessary for compliance with a legal obligation to which the data controller is subject - Processing is necessary in order to protect the vital interests of the data subject or of another natural person - Processing is necessary for the purposes of the legitimate interests pursued by the data controller or by a third party
+- Processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the School - Processing is necessary for the performance of a contract to which the data subject is party, or in order to take steps at the request of the data subject prior to entering into a contract - Processing is necessary for compliance with a legal obligation to which the data controller is subject - Processing is necessary in order to protect the vital interests of the data subject or of another natural person - Processing is necessary for the purposes of the legitimate interests pursued by the data controller or by a third party3 - The data subject has given consent to the processing of his or her data for one or more specific purposes.
+Agreement must be indicated clearly either by a statement or positive action to the processing.
+Consent requires affirmative action so silence, pre-ticked boxes or inactivity are unlikely to be sufficient.
+If consent is given in a document which deals with other matters, the consent must be kept separate from those other matters

-&lt;sup>2 These may be provided by a legally binding agreement between public authorities or bodies, standard data protection clauses provided by the ICO or certification under an approved mechanism.
+2 These may be provided by a legally binding agreement between public authorities or bodies, standard data protection clauses provided by the ICO or certification under an approved mechanism.

-&lt;sup>3 The GDPR states that legitimate interests do not apply to processing carried out by public authorities in the performance of their tasks, Article 6 However, the ICO indicates that where there are other legitimate purposes outside the scope of the tasks as a public authority, legitimate interests may be considered where appropriate (particularly relevant for public authorities with commercial interests).
+3 The GDPR states that legitimate interests do not apply to processing carried out by public authorities in the performance of their tasks, Article 6 However, the ICO indicates that where there are other legitimate purposes outside the scope of the tasks as a public authority, legitimate interests may be considered where appropriate (particularly relevant for public authorities with commercial interests).